whipowill/php-d2-filter-builder/README.md

 Open the file ``output.txt`` and copy the contents into the bottom of your ``BH.cfg`` loot filter config.

+## Issues

+- There is a choice about what to do w/ unsocketed base items.
+One option is to mark them as the most optimistic tier possible, the other option is to mark them as the lowest tier possible.
+You just don't know how good or bad the item will actually be.
+I wrote it into the config as to which option you want to use.

 ## References

 - [Luigi's Reddit Post](https://www.reddit.com/user/luigi13579/comments/phxd1g/diablo_ii_base_guide/)